jenunes/pepi/README.md

 - **Optimized parsing** for large files (tested up to 2GB+)
 - **Early termination** support for long-running operations

+## Cache System

+pepi uses an automatic cache system to speed up repeated analysis of large log files:
+- **Automatic 7-day TTL**: Cache files are kept for 7 days since their last use.
+Every time a cache file is used, its timer resets (sliding expiration).
+- **No manual cleanup needed**: If a cache file is not used for 7 days, it is automatically deleted and rebuilt on next use.
+- **Location**: Cache files are stored in `~/.pepi_cache/`.
+- **Safe and efficient**: This ensures your cache stays fresh and never grows indefinitely.

+You can always force a re-parse and clear the cache with the `--clear-cache` flag.

 2. Create and activate a Python virtual environment (recommended):
    ```bash
    python -m venv venv